 One stitch at a time – Hemlata Pal

 Another story of age not standing a chance in front of passion.
-Chachi Cross Stich is an online store on Instamojo that has been founded by Hemlata Pal, a 50+-year-old woman who wants to share her designs and creativity with the world.
+Chachi Cross Stich is an online store on Instamojo that has been founded by Hemlata Pal, a 50+-year-old woman entrepreneur in India, who wants to share her designs and creativity with the world.

 With beautiful cross-stitching products in the store, she also has DIY products that can encourage other people to take up this age-old form of embroidery.